samshahriari/sprakt-projekt/non_NN/README_non_NN.txt

 Run run_with_cache.sh
 There are 6 different configurations to try.
 All but one of these is commented out in the run_with_cache.sh file.

+Also possible to use model parameters, then use -m and some model parameters and remove -d.
+The cache will still have to be created for the test data though